mdb/tf-workspaces-demo/README.md

 `tf-workspaces-demo` seeks to show how Terraform's [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) feature enables [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) re-use patterns, abstracing and minimizing (or omitting, entirely) the need to maintain unique and redundant Terraform IaC accross AWS account, region, and environment combinations.

 * Use GitHub Actions to plan (and apply) a single Terraform configuration to multiple [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) across a dynamically generated [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of AWS account/region/environment combinations.
-* Enable the creation of new environments in new regions by adding a single entry to `workspaces.json`
+* Enable the creation of new environments in new regions by adding a single entry to `workspaces.json`.
-* Bonus: leverage Terraform workspaces to create dynamic, distinct, and ephemeral pull-request-based dev environments
+* Bonus: leverage Terraform workspaces to dynamically create ephemeral pull-request-based dev environments.

+Disclaimer: `tf-workspaces-demo` uses [localstack-persist](https://hub.docker.com/r/gresau/localstack-persist) as a local, mocked AWS.
+As such, no real AWS resources are created; instead, the demo focuses on illustrating high level Terraform and GitHub Actions patterns that are agnostic to the underlying infrastructure resources.

 ## Highlights